mindspore-ai/docs/tutorials/source_en/beginner/tensor.md

 MindSpore now supports the two most commonly used `CSR` and `COO` sparse data formats.

 The common structure of the sparse tensor is `<indices:Tensor, values:Tensor, shape:Tensor>`. `indices` means the indexes of non-zero elements, `values` means the values of non-zero elements, and `shape` means the dense shape of the sparse tensor.
-In this structure, we define data structure `CSRTensor`, `COOTensor`, and `RowTensor`.
+In this structure, we define data structure `CSRTensor` and `COOTensor`.

 ### CSRTensor